MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-2-Defense-Acquisition-Regulations-System-Department-Defense/subchapter-H-Clauses-Forms/part-252-Solicitation-Provisions-Contract-Clauses/subpart-252.2-Text-Provisions-Clauses/section-252.204-7007.md

 ##### 252.204-7007 Alternate A, Annual Representations and Certifications. #####

-Link to an amendment published at 89 FR 78991, Sept.
-26, 2024.

 As prescribed in 204.1202, use the following provision:

-Alternate A, Annual Representations and Certifications (NOV 2023)
+Alternate A, Annual Representations and Certifications (OCT 2024)

 Substitute the following paragraphs (b), (d), and (e) for paragraphs (b) and (d) of the provision at FAR 52.204-8: